 Brisbane Metro project features and benefits

-For much of the alignment, Brisbane Metro uses the existing world-class busway.
-Targeted investment in new infrastructure, along with modifications to existing infrastructure, will help address critical inner city bottlenecks and increase capacity of the busway.
+For much of the alignment, Brisbane Metro will use the existing busway, along with modifications to existing infrastructure and targeted investment in new infrastructure.

-- a new underground station at the Cultural Centre precinct
+- provide a new underground station at the Cultural Centre precinct

-- Victoria Bridge converted to a 'green' bridge
+- convert Victoria Bridge into a 'green' bridge

 Brisbane Metro will deliver a new fleet of 60 Metro vehicles, each able to carry up to 150 passengers.
-Council is assessing a range of vehicles from Australian and international suppliers to determine their suitability for the project.
 The Metro vehicle fleet will expand over time to accommodate growth and demand for services.

 Brisbane Metro will introduce new vehicle and passenger management systems to improve the efficiency and reliability of busway operations and provide a better experience for customers.

 - allow and provide access to real-time vehicle location and travel updates

 - include passenger information displays and voice announcements.